What is in this leaflet

 The majority of these side effects were mild in intensity.

 A few patients receiving VPRIV have experienced an allergic skin reaction such as severe rash or itching.
-Severe allergic reaction with symptoms of difficulty in breathing, swelling of the face, lips, and tongue or throat have occurred.
+Severe allergic reactions with symptoms of difficulty in breathing, swelling of the face, lips, and tongue or throat have occurred.

 Tell your doctor immediately if you experience any of these side effects.